SixArm/rust-101/topics/traits/from-and-into-traits-for-conversions.md

-# From trait and Into trait for conversions
+# From and Into traits for conversions

 In Rust, the `From` trait and `Into` trait are used to convert values between different types.
 The `From` trait allows developers to define how a type can be constructed from another type, and the `Into` trait allows developers to define how a type can be converted into another type.